 Notice growing interest as they try to answer your questions.

-- Read stories to your child and ask him questions about what you see in the book.
+- Read stories and ask him/her about what they see in the book.

-- Offer your child circles and other shapes cut from coloured paper to compare and sort.
+- Offer your child shapes cut from coloured paper to compare and sort.

-- She/he should be happy to try sorting things and will learn how to match and make relationships between different objects, colours and shapes.
+She/he should be pleased to try to sort things out, organise collections and learn how to organise and make relationships between objects, colors and shapes.